 We plan to present Phase II advancement plans in late 2014 for the Folate Alpha Receptor technology in the form of an application for orphan drug status.
 If we are not granted orphan drug designation, the Phase II trial will be significantly longer and costlier than we currently anticipate.
 Even if granted, we may not receive the benefits associated with orphan drug designation.
 This may result from a failure to maintain orphan drug status, or result from a competing product reaching the market that has an orphan designation for the same disease indication.
 Under U.S. regulations for orphan drugs, if such a competing product reaches the market before ours does, the competing product could potentially obtain a scope of market exclusivity that limits or precludes our product from being sold in the United States for seven years.
-Even if we obtain exclusivity, the FDA could subsequently approve a drug for the same condition if the FDA concludes that the later drug is clinically superior in that it is shown to be safer, more effective or makes a major contribution to patient care.
-A competitor also may receive approval of different products for the same indication for which our orphan product has exclusivity, or obtain approval for the same product but for a different indication for which the orphan product has exclusivity.
+Even if we obtain exclusivity, the FDA could subsequently approve a drug for the same effective or makes a major contribution to patient care.
+A competitor also may receive approval of different products for the same indication for which the orphan product has exclusivity.